Vitalik Buterin’s Views on Formal Verification for Ethereum

 In the blog post, Vitalik Buterin stated that the formal verification will create a “new programming paradigm” for the Ethereum blockchain network.
 By integrating this new approach of formal verification, developers will be able to write code in very basic programming languages, such as EVM bytecode, assembly, or a language called Lean.

 After writing the code, developers will be able to use mathematical proofs that a computer or system can verify automatically.
 Yoichi Hirai, an expert in the subject of software formal verification, called this the “final form of software development”.
-According to him, this new method can create code that works in a better way, along with the strong security that current programming methods provide.
+According to him, this new method could improve software reliability and security.

 Vitalik Buterin has proposed that many important parts of Ethereum have security properties that are a perfect fit for formal verification.
 These parts include STARKs, ZK EVMs, post quantum signatures, consensus rules, and EVM systems.
 While most systems are very complex, there are some features that can be proven mathematically.

 The boom in artificial intelligence is making formal verification more practical for real-world applications.
 AI technology will allow software to generate mathematical proofs and verify simple-level code, such as EVM bytecode.
-Human intelligence would take so much time to execute this process.
+Performing this process manually can take significant time and expertise.

 Vitalik affirmed that, where nowadays AI is being used to exploit vulnerabilities present in the code and smart contracts, formal verification can play a major role in reducing this threat caused by AI.

 Instead of resolving bugs in the code one by one, developers will take a mathematical approach to ensure the safety of key properties.
-For example, they can ensure that the protocol will never allow them to spend more than once.
+For example, they can ensure that a protocol never allows double spending.

 This new verification process will provide numerous benefits to blockchain and the entire cryptography system.
 This includes better bug prevention, as this system will eliminate large categories of errors automatically.